Does Diversity Lead to More Driving?

 I’m not sure how good the data are, etc., or what other factors might be lurking there, but it’s a curious finding nonetheless.
 And I’m not how sure how this data relates to informal car-pooling, like “slugging” in San Francisco.

 Traffic in general presents perhaps an extreme version of what Putnam is describing: You’re surrounded by people you don’t know, who are different from you, and in general there’s few outlets for trust and reciprocity, because you’ll never see these strangers again.
 As Putnam writes, “Social psychologists and sociologists have taught us that people find it easier to trust one another and cooperate when the social distance between them is less.”

 This entry was posted on Friday, December 12th, 2008 at 5:09 pm and is filed under Etc., Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.